Urban Choral Arts Society Inc.

 Comfortable on the opera and concert stage, McFadden has performed extensively throughout the United States and abroad as a soloist and chorister in venues such as the J.F.
 Kennedy Center for the Performing Arts (Washington, D.C.), Carnegie Hall (New York, NY), Reichold Center for the Performing Arts (U.S. Virgin Islands), The Municipal House with the Czech National Symphony Orchestra (Prague, Czech Republic), and the Joseph Meyerhoff Symphony with the Baltimore Symphony Orchestra (Baltimore, MD).

-In addition to public education, Ronald maintains an active voice studio, and is an Associate Director with the Singing Sensations Youth Choir Inc. McFadden serves the City of Baltimore as a member of the Baltimore City Board of School Commissioners.
-He is a member of the National Educators Association (NEA), the National Association for Music Education (NAfME), the Maryland Music Educators Association (MMEA), the National School Boards Association (NSBA), and Phi Mu Alpha Sinfonia Fraternity of America Inc.
+In addition to public education, McFadden maintains an active voice studio, and is an Associate Director with the Singing Sensations Youth Choir Inc. McFadden serves the City of Baltimore as a member of the Baltimore City Board of School Commissioners.
+He is a member of the American Federation of Teachers (AFT), the National Association for Music Education (NAfME), the Maryland Music Educators Association (MMEA), the National School Boards Association (NSBA), and Phi Mu Alpha Sinfonia Fraternity of America Inc.